resham04/Go-Train-Schedule-App/README.md

 <a name="improve"></a>
 ## Areas to improve code and concepts to scale the app's performance
-1. Making another end point for fetching the schedule for the arrival time
+1. Making another end point for fetching the schedule for the arrival time.
-2. To make code more structured, add segregation for api routes and the methods to iterate the Json Data
+2. To make code more structured, add segregation for api routes and the methods to iterate the Json Data  to handle different use cases example- to fetch the data for Go buses.
-3. Create one shared method to handle all the GET requests and include the memory-cache logic also in it, so that its not redundant
+3. Create one shared method to handle all the GET requests and include the memory-cache logic also in it, so that its not redundant.
 4. If your API is returning a large amount of data, implementing pagination to split the data in small chunks and also increases performance on FE
 5. Add more unit test cases as a best practice to make the code quality stronger, so that code is less error prone.
 6. Using databases to store the timetable data like MySQL, MongoDB, or PostgreSQL.
 Database queries can be optimised for data fetching